-Pre Covid-19, our school chaplains, Mr Malcolm Anderson and Mr Murdo Macdonald, visited the school each term and had input in some of our school assemblies.
+Our school chaplains, Mr Malcolm Anderson and Mr Murdo Macdonald, visit the school each term and have input in some of our school assemblies.
 They also support classes with a variety of RME topics.
-We also make use of our local church for our Christmas Service, Easter Services and at the end of session service in June, Covid-19 permitting.
+We also make use of our local church for our Christmas Service, Easter Services and at the end of session service in June.